 9. MCP Manager by Usercentrics

-Acquired by established privacy and consent management vendor Usercentrics in Jan 2026, MCP Manager applies deep enterprise governance expertise to AI infrastructure.
-The three-pillar approach—Deployment, Observability, Security—provides comprehensive lifecycle management.
+Built by privacy and consent management vendor Usercentrics, MCP Manager applies enterprise governance concepts to AI infrastructure.
+The three-pillar approach, Deployment, Observability, Security, provides lifecycle management.

 Governance Expertise: